lgbouma/trp/README.md

-While a range of usage modes are available, a common pattern given a smaller number of stars with known TIC8 identifiers would be to make a CSV file at /data/targetlists, similar to `example_starlist.csv`.
-Then, you can run
+While a range of usage modes are available, a common pattern given a smaller number of stars with known TIC8 identifiers would be to make a CSV file at /trp/data/targetlists, similar to `example_starlist.csv`.
+Then, from `trp/drivers` you can run

 `python run_trp.py example_starlist.csv`